nanoc/nanoc.app/content/docs/3-getting-started.md

   - baz
 </code></pre>

-Next, create a file named `tags.rb` in the `lib` directory (the filename doesn't really matter).
+Next, create a file named `tags.rb` in the `lib` directory (the filename doesn’t really matter).
 In there, put the following function:

 <pre title="Code snippet to be put in the lib directory"><code class="language-ruby">
 def tags